taka-oyama/msgpack-unity/Assets/Plugins/MessagePack/README.md

 ## Features

-- Implements the latest (as of 2018) [specification](https://github.com/msgpack/msgpack/blob/master/spec.md)
+- Implements the latest [specification](https://github.com/msgpack/msgpack/blob/master/spec.md) (as of 2018)
-- Compatible with legacy scripting runtime (.NET 3.5)
+- Compatible with .NET 3.5 scripting runtime
 - Compatible with other message pack libraries written in other languages such as PHP/Ruby/Javascript
 - Works with all types out of the box
 - Add or replace custom serialization handler for any definable type